MuKnSys/ada-wallet-for-salesforce/README.md

 This method is ideal for production deployments or when you want to install the managed package directly into your Salesforce environment.

+**Demo Sandbox:** You can see the ADA Wallet for Salesforce package already installed and in use at: [https://catalystreview.my.salesforce.com](https://catalystreview.my.salesforce.com)

+**Direct Installation Link:** You can install the package directly using this URL: [https://catalystreview.lightning.force.com/packaging/installPackage.apexp?p0=04tTO0000006W3dYAE](https://catalystreview.lightning.force.com/packaging/installPackage.apexp?p0=04tTO0000006W3dYAE)

+**Installation Steps:**
 1. Navigate to your Salesforce sandbox or production org
 2. Go to Setup → Package Manager
 3. Click "Install a Package"